AndersDeath/diary2/000-current.md

 # 15 June - THursday - Yerevan - 259 day of immigration

 The situation is that I have much more interivews for engineering positions that for managerial.
 It's not a surprise but still.
 I had one interivew today and scheduled a couple more for the next week.
 It's crazy contrast to management positions.
+I also was programming for whole day.